-Dalgleish-Hazlett, A., Fry, A., & Carillo, D. (2012) Impacting change through grassroots activism presentation at Texas Association Against Sexual Assault Annual Convention, San Antonio, Texas.
+Hazlett, A. D., Fry, A., & Carillo, D. (2012) Impacting change through grassroots activism.
+Presentation at the Texas Association Against Sexual Assault Annual Convention, San Antonio, Texas.

-Dalgleish-Hazlett, A. (2012) Clergy knowledge of sexual violence paper presentation at Symposium on Undergraduate Research and Creativity (SOURCE), St. Edward’s University, Austin, Texas.
+Hazlett, A. D. (2012) Clergy knowledge of sexual violence.
+Paper presentation at the Symposium on Undergraduate Research and Creativity (SOURCE), St. Edward’s University, Austin, Texas.

 Moody College of Communication Graduate School Fellowship (2020 – 2024)